 Realist evaluation is a theory-driven approach to evaluating evidence from complex interventions.
 In this workshop, participants will explore the advantage of using realist methodology to go beyond the question of ‘did an intervention work or not?’ to addressing questions about how, for whom, and under what circumstances interventions produce their particular outcomes.
 Participant interaction in this workshop will focus on exploring the underlying logic of realist evaluation, building the skills needed to design and implement realist projects, as well as understanding how to interpret the findings from realist evaluation and reviews.

-The workshop will be delivered by Dr. Justin Jagosh who directs the Centre for Advancement in Realist Evaluation and Synthesis (CARES) at the University of Liverpool.
-He is a co-investigator on the RAMESES II project to develop quality guidelines and reporting standards for Realist Evaluation.
-He facilitates introductory and intermediate-level workshops on realist methodology and has provided guidance on over 50 realist projects since 2013.
+The workshop will be delivered by Dr. Justin Jagosh who directs the Centre for Advancement in Realist Evaluation and Synthesis (CARES) and is an Honorary Research Associate at the University of Liverpool.
+Justin was a recent co-investigator on the RAMESES II project to develop quality guidelines and reporting standards for Realist Evaluation.
+He runs an on-going programme of introductory and intermediate-level workshops on realist methodology and serves as an evaluation consultant on a variety of research projects.
+Through workshops, consultancy and private mentorship he has provided guidance on over 75 realist projects since 2013.

 This workshop is aimed at researchers who have little or no prior knowledge of realist evaluation.

 - Email: firstname.lastname@example.org

 - Telephone: 0117 342 7272